Skip to main content

 Application Procedure

 It is preferable that students apply for the Honors Program a minimum of three semesters before their expected graduation date.
-Students must complete a Honors Program Application Form (email the form to the Undergraduate Office).
+Students must complete a Honors Program Application Form.
 The application is due April 1st of junior year for May Graduates, and November 1st of junior year for December graduates.
 To complete the form, students must identify and get the consent of a Brooks School faculty Research Mentor.
 Students who are planning to study abroad second semester of junior year are encouraged to arrange a mentor and complete the application before leaving for off campus studies.
 The Research Mentor will help the student identify a topic, and act as an advisor throughout the Honors Program.
 The Research Mentor must approve the student’s proposed thesis topic and sign the application form.
-The student will be notified within two weeks of submitting the PAM Honors Program Application whether they are accepted into the program.
+The student will be notified within two weeks of submitting the Brooks School Honors Program Application whether they are accepted into the program.

 The Honors Thesis